 Note: The full printable recipe is at the bottom of this post.

 If you want to make your own, you can follow these instructions.

-However, because I’m a busy gal, I almost always buy my dough at the store.
 Most well-stocked grocery stores now sell pre-made dough in the refrigerated section.
-All the dough needs is a second rise and a bake.
+This is a freshly made dough that is ready to be shaped and baked.
 Pre-made dough provides the freshest crust at the minimal amount of work.
 However, if you are also a busy person and don’t have the pre-dough option, a store-bought crust works just fine.